lfoswald/lfoswald.github.io/_pages/about.md

 * Decision making under uncertainty
 * Risk perception and technology acceptance in the face of crisis (e.g. climate engineering or contact tracing)

-### Please reach out if you would like to exchange ideas, if you are interested in collaborating on a project or simply if you have further questions!
+### Please reach out if you'd like to exchange ideas, are interested in collaborating on a project or simply if you have any further questions!
+Looking forward to hearing from you!
 Cheers, Lisa